Tips on talking your family into a family-friendly bike tour

 Family member: "What do you want for Christmas this year?"
 Me: "Let's skip presents and plan a trip together!"
 Family member: "Again!?"

-If you’re anything like me, you have to work all angles to get the whole family on board for next year’s adventure.
-I consider myself an expert at this.
+This means there’s a fair amount of convincing that needs to be done to make sure everyone is game for another excursion.
+And if you’re anything like me, you have to work all angles to get the whole family on board for next year’s adventure.
+This is a skill I’ve honed over the years, and would even consider myself an expert in this arena.

 For example, last year, I talked my entire extended family into a road trip across every national park in Northern California (12 people, 1 van, and we avoided each other for months afterward…but the memories!!!).
 Or the adventure I’m currently working on for a multi-generational bike tour in an exotic location, which will involve a set of grandparents, one parent, and three children all under 9 (you’ll only need a few vaccinations!).

-As a travel-holic with a family who puts up with me, I can offer you some helpful tips to get your family and loved ones on board for your next adventure.
+Luckily for you, my experience in familial travel coercion can help you convince your loved ones to join you on your next big trip, too!
 And as someone who loves a little soft adventure travel, I’m telling you a family-friendly bicycle trip is simply the best.

 Here are some tips on how to get your family to sign on this holiday season: